 Welcome 1

-Overview of the Campus Environment in the Spring Trimester 1
+Overview of the Campus Environment in the Summer Trimester 1

-Section 2: Students Returning to Campus - What are my Responsibilities ?2
+Section 2: Students Coming to Campus - What are my Responsibilities?
+2

 UCD Student Code of Conduct 2

 Student Health Declaration 2

 Responding to Announcements as Public Health Advice Changes 3

 Maintaining physical distancing 3

 Hand sanitisation and hygiene 3

 Face coverings 3

 Prepare for contact tracing 3

 Section 3: Student Support - Academic Experience 4

-Scheduling
+Scheduling 4

 Preparation of personal learning space 4

 Preparing for a combination of face-face and digital learning 5

 Computer equipment 5

 Commonly used digital technologies 5

 Study spaces 5

 Section 4: Student Services - Facilities, Supports & Services 6

 Learning supports 6

+UCD Access and Lifelong Learning 6

+UCD Library 6

 Advisory supports 7

 IT Services - Walk-in Centre 7

 UCD Careers Network at Belfield and Blackrock 7

 Health Services 7

 Section 5: Student Life - Campus Experience 8

 Considerations for Students Living on Campus 8

 Consideration for International Students 8

 Campus Amenities 9

 Sports Facilities 9

 Student Clubs and Societies 9

-UCD Students' Union 9
+UCD Students' Union

+T

 Transport: Getting To / From Campus 9

-Appendix 1 - Student Health Declaration 10

-As we continue to face the challenges of the COVID-19 pandemic, UCD remains committed to providing a safe and enjoyable working and learning environment for all it's community, both online and on-campus.
+As we continue to overcome the challenges presented by the COVID-19 pandemic, UCD has endeavoured to provide a safe and enjoyable working and learning environment for all it's community, both online and on-campus.

-These guidelines are intended to help you prepare to resume your studies for the Spring Trimester, letting you know what you can expect of the University and, also, what we will expect of you.
-While they will be of greatest utility for those returning to campus, the guidelines also contain important information for virtual learning, including setting up your learning space, getting involved socially and receiving supports.
+This short guide should help you navigate through your studies over the Summer Trimester - whether you are learning at distance or will be physically present on campus - providing information about the virtual learning experience, as well as what supports are available to students.
 The overriding principle is that we will continue to be led by Public Health recommendations to minimise the opportunity for COVID-19 to spread, therefore maximising your safety and the safety of the whole University community.
 Protection against COVID-19 is a mutual responsibility shared by all students, faculty, staff and users of the campus to work collectively to enjoy a safe studying and working environment.
-As we experienced in the first trimester, it is likely that the social restrictions referenced within these guidelines are subject to change, and as such we ask you to keep up to date with the public health guidelines and advice issued by UCD and by the Irish Government.
+Due to the uncertainty caused by COVID-19, it is likely that the social restrictions referenced within these guidelines are subject to change, and as such we ask you to keep up to date with the public health guidelines and advice issued by UCD and by the Irish Government.

-Overview of the Belfield and Blackrock Campus Environment in the Spring Trimester
+Overview of the Belfield and Blackrock Campus Environment in the Summer Trimester

-Similar to last trimester, you may have the opportunity for some small group face-to-face classes, alongside atdistance or virtual learning.
+As was the case earlier in the year, you may have the opportunity for some small group face-to-face classes, alongside at-distance or virtual learning.
 The number of face-to-face teaching hours you will have on campus will depend on a number of factors, such as your programme of study, the numbers of students taking your modules and the nature of the module learning outcomes.
-Where a class commences online at the start of the Spring Trimester and is subsequently made available on-campus, the University commits to keeping an online option available so that students, who chose to, can continue their modules remotely.
-This means if you chose to live outside Dublin for the Spring trimester, you will not have to relocate if restrictions ease.
-Your College or School Office team will give you further details about your specific programme.